 Upcoming Mid Career Mentoring Workshops (Mid CMW):

-- A Mid Career Mentoring Workshop (Education, Research and Lab tracks) will be held on June 13-14, 2015 in Portland, OR as part of FCRC 2015.
-(This workshop is the same as the formerly named CAPP workshops).
-Sign up here to be notified of additional information as it becomes available.
+- A Mid Career Mentoring Workshop (Education, Research and Lab tracks) will be held on June 13-14, 2015 in Portland, Oregon as part of FCRC 2015.

 Background about Mid Career Mentoring Workshops